semantico/rigel/README.md

 #Rigel

-Rigel is a client library for Apache Solr and framework for mapping results to domain objects.
+Rigel is a java client library for Apache Solr and framework for mapping results to domain objects.

 Major Features:
 - A type-safe literate API for performing queries